-Subsequent to the financial crisis and over the past decade, the Federal Reserve has adopted an easing stance in monetary policy referred to as "quantitative easing."
+Subsequent to the financial crisis and over the past several years, the Federal Reserve has adopted an easing stance in monetary policy referred to as "quantitative easing."
 For example, interest rate cuts, which are intended to lower the cost of borrowing, result in higher investment activity which, in turn, stimulates the economy.
 Based on the stabilization of unemployment, as well as the increase in home prices, the Federal Reserve began to reduce the quantitative easing and in October 2014 announced the end of the quantitative easing program.
-On June 14, 2017, the Federal Reserve increased its benchmark interest rate for the fourth time since the financial crisis.
-To the extent that interest rates continue to rise as a result of the Federal Reserve's action, the availability of refinancing alternatives for the Mortgage Loans may be reduced.
-The economic conditions experienced from 2007 to 2014 have been unique and unprecedented in terms of the level of home price declines, as well as the subsequent government intervention.
+To the extent that interest rates rise as a result of the Federal Reserve's action, the availability of refinancing alternatives for the Mortgage Loans may be reduced.
+The economic conditions experienced from 2007 to the present have been unique and unprecedented in terms of the level of home price declines, as well as the subsequent government intervention.
 There can be no assurance that the factors that caused such financial crisis (or any other factors) will have similar effects on the mortgage market in the future.